Ahmad-Akel/Ahmad-Akel/README.md

 🔸 Willing to learn new technologies and technical stuff with a passion to gain more experience in Software Development, Testing, and Maintaining

-🔸 (C#, Entity framework, MSSQL, UWP): a school project to manage a movies store (watching, subscribing, and filtering data, user management, and permissions)
+🔸 (C#, Entity Framework, MSSQL, UWP): a school project to manage a movies store (watching, subscribing, and filtering data, user management, and permissions)

 🔸 SQL (Create a Databases application, with relations and SQL queries)